sncosmo/sncosmo/docs/models.rst

     >>> model.bandflux('desr', [54990., 55000., 55020.], zp=25., zpsys='ab')
     array([ 1.17617737,  1.71400939,  0.7620183 ])

-Generate an observed spectrum at a given time and wavelengths (in ergs/s/cm^2/Angstrom):
+Generate an observer-frame spectrum at a given time and wavelengths (in ergs/s/cm^2/Angstrom):

     >>> model.flux(54990., [4000., 4100., 4200.])